subeenjeonHere/sql-programmers/README.md

-# https-github.com-subeejeon-algorithm_ct
+# 백준 Auto Push Repository
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+> This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).